YumenoRetort/ETH-AVAX_Mod1Project/README.md

 ## Description
-This project was made in compliance with the requirements for my ETH+AVAX Metacrafters course by creating a smart contract project.
+This project was made in compliance with the requirements for my ETH+AVAX Metacrafters course by creating a smart contract project that uses require(), assert(), and revert().

 ## How/where to download your program